CAD

 Background

-Cardiac Rehabilitation has great efficacy as a secondary prevention tool
+Cardiac Rehabilitation has great efficacy and cost effectiveness as a secondary prevention tool

 Indications